balvahal/MMClosetScope/doc/includes/microscope/_microscope.md

 # Microscope
 An object created with the `microscope_class` is a wrapper for the instantiation of Micro-Manager within MATLAB.
-The methods of microscope have been created to handle common tasks, such as moving a motorized stage or snapping and image.
+The methods of microscope have been created to handle common tasks, such as moving a motorized stage or snapping an image.

-## Snapping an Image
+## Snapping an Image Is a Snap

 > Try out this code to snap an image: